swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 The testing library represents individual tests as functions, similar to how they are represented in XCTest.
 However, the syntax for declaring a test function is different.
 In XCTest, a test method must be a member of a test class and its name must start with `test`.
-The testing library does not require a test function to have any particular name.
+The testing library doesn't require a test function to have any particular name.
 Instead, it identifies a test function by the presence of the `@Test` attribute: